Palo Alto Network logs: Reduce log size¶

 Perform the following steps to change traffic filtering to max:

-- For each transform function, change the used filtering function from
+- For each transform function, change the used filtering function from _pan_*_filtering_minto_pan_*_filtering_max.

-. - Execute the pipeline preview and confirm that reduction rate is higher for all events.
+- Execute the pipeline preview and confirm that reduction rate is higher for all events.

 - Save the changes.

-Scenario 2: Change only traffic filtering to max¶
+Scenario 2: Change only traffic filtering to max

 Perform the following steps to change traffic filtering to max:

-function, change the used filtering function from_pan_traffic_filtering_min
+- For transform_trafficfunction, change the used filtering function from_pan_traffic_filtering_minto_pan_traffic_filtering_max.

-. - Execute the pipeline preview and confirm that reduction rate is higher for traffic event.
+- Execute the pipeline preview and confirm that reduction rate is higher for traffic event.

 - Save the changes.

-Scenario 3: Filter additional fields on top of the default filtering¶
+Scenario 3: Filter additional fields on top of the default filtering

 Perform the following steps to filter additional fields:

-- Depending on used filtering functions, add the additional fields in the
+- Depending on used filtering functions, add the additional fields in the _pan_*_filtering_minor_pan_*_filtering_maxfunctions.

-add additional fields to be removed.
-For example, to remove field at index 5, add"{5}" /*field_name*/, "",
+- Inside json_set(_ts_arr,add additional fields to be removed.
+For example, to remove field at index 5, add"{5}" /*field_name*/, "",to the list.
+Indexes of fields are zero-based and can be checked in the PAN documentation.

-to the list.
-Indexes of fields are zero-based and can be checked in the PAN documentation. - Execute the pipeline preview and confirm that the field is removed.
+- Execute the pipeline preview and confirm that the field is removed.

 - Save the changes.

-Scenario 4: Filter less fields¶
+Scenario 4: Filter less fields

 Perform the following steps to filter less fields:

-- Depending on used filtering functions, make modifications to
+- Depending on used filtering functions, make modifications to _pan_*_filtering_min,_pan_*_filtering_maxor both functions.

-remove fields which should not be removed.
-For example, to keep field at index 5, remove"{5}" /*field_name*/, "",
+- Inside json_set(_ts_arr,remove fields which should not be removed.
+For example, to keep field at index 5, remove"{5}" /*field_name*/, "",from the list in respective function.

-from the list in respective function. - Execute the pipeline preview and confirm that the field is not removed.
+- Execute the pipeline preview and confirm that the field is not removed.

 - Save the changes.